 The Company maintains a team-based approach to target bonuses, in which employees at the same level are eligible to receive the same target bonus as a percentage of base salary.
-These levels remained the same as in 2020.
-Thus, for 2021, our CEO's target bonus was 100% of his base salary and our other NEOs' target bonuses were 50% of their respective base salaries.
+These levels remained the same as in 2021.
+Thus, for 2022, our CEO's target bonus was 100% of his base salary and our other NEOs' target bonuses were 50% of their respective base salaries.

 Under our annual bonus program, corporate goals and performance targets are reviewed and approved by the Compensation Committee, which gives its recommendations to the Board of Directors.
-For fiscal year 2021, following recommendation from our Compensation Committee, our Board of Directors approved 45 performance goals in the ten operational areas set forth below, each of which could be achieved at threshold, target and stretch goals of 75%, 100% or 150%, respectively.
+For fiscal year 2022, following recommendation from our Compensation Committee, our Board of Directors approved 55 performance goals in the ten operational areas set forth below, each of which could be achieved at threshold, target and stretch goals of 75%, 100% or 150%, respectively.
 For each NEO, other than Mr. Lanfear, our Compensation Committee also applied an individual goal factor based on its assessment of individual performance.
 Given the large number of performance goals, no one performance goal has a material impact on the amounts payable to our named executive officers.
-In addition, certain of our corporate goals are related to our business strategy or are goals shared with partners, and thus are highly confidential, we do not publicly disclose them.
+In addition, certain of our corporate goals are related to our business strategy or are goals shared with partners, and thus are highly confidential, and we do not publicly disclose them.
 We believe their disclosure would provide our competitors, customers and other third parties with significant insights regarding our confidential business strategies that could cause us substantial competitive harm.
-The 45 performance goals were set by our Board of Directors at a level our Board of Directors and Compensation Committee determined would require substantial effort to be achieved, such that the goals would not be expected to be achieved with average or below average performance.
+The 55 performance goals were set by our Board of Directors at a level our Board of Directors and Compensation Committee determined would require substantial effort to be achieved, such that the goals would not be expected to be achieved with average or below average performance.

-In January 2022, the Compensation Committee reviewed our 2021 performance under our corporate goals and the Board of Directors determined, after reviewing the recommendations from the Compensation Committee, overall corporate achievement under our annual bonus program of 120.9%.
-The areas of our corporate goals, their corresponding weights, and our actual achievement for 2021 are set forth in the table below.
+In March 2023, the Compensation Committee reviewed our 2022 performance under our corporate goals and the Board of Directors determined, after reviewing the recommendations from the Compensation Committee, overall corporate achievement under our annual bonus program of 100.0% for our NEOs after rounding.
+The areas of our corporate goals, their corresponding weights, and our actual achievement for 2022 are set forth in the table below.